0xchase/modality/readme.md

 # Modality

 A radare2 plugin to quickly perform symbolic execution inside radare2 with angr.
 This project is still in development so bugs and missing features are expected.

----

-### Documentation

-The documentation as well as several tutorials can be found [here](https://chasekanipe.gitbook.io/modality/).
+The tool is partially [documented](https://chasekanipe.gitbook.io/modality/) via gitbooks.

 ### Goals